unarix/unarix.github.io/_posts/2020-06-19-Haiku-Decorators.markdown

 https://github.com/haiku/haiku/tree/master/src/add-ons/decorators

 The decorator is very simple, only have 2 buttons by default: close and resize.
 Is composed by the tab (the top bar) and the frame (3 borders that cover the rest of the window).
-The good thing is that the code is at our disposal so we can examine it and modify it.
+The good thing is that the code is at our disposal so we can examine it and modify.

 ## What is a ControlLook
-It is the program that implements all the instructions on how a window interface will look; for example the following controls are implented in the controlLook:
+It is the program that implements all the instructions on how a window interface will look; for example the following controls look are implented in the controlLook:
 - Textbox
 - Labels
 - Lists